 To carry this further, after you have had a few failed relationships you might say, “I choose the wrong partners”; when you imagine a promotion at work you might say, “I make too many mistakes to keep that job”; and when you go to the grocery store, you may say “I always end up in the wrong line.”
 These are all variations of the original conclusion “I always do it wrong,” and although you will probably keep hoping for your “luck to change,” the Writing on your Walls will help you to continue producing the same outcome in your life.

 The original conclusion, based on experiences with your mother, represents a Tabletop within the Writing on your Walls, and we’ll call it the “I always do it wrong” Tabletop.
 See the diagram below.

 The individual experiences supporting that Tabletop are listed below.

-- When my mother scolded me for putting a dirty dish in the cupboard.
+- My mother scolds me for putting a dirty dish in the cupboard.

-- When I held my baby sister for the first time and didn't support her head.
+- I am holding my baby sister for the first time and don't support her head.

-- When I came in the front door and didn’t close it all the way.
+- I come in the front door and don’t close it all the way.

-- When I forgot my lunch at home and my mother was late to work because she had to bring it to me.
+- I forgot my lunch at home and my mother is angry because she is late to work after bringing it to me.

-- When I sang out loud for the first time and my father said I was off key.
+- I sing out loud for the first time and my father says I am off key.

-- When I painted a picture and my teacher thought the blue should have been lighter.
+- I painted a picture and my teacher thinks the blue should be lighter.

 They are called Table Legs because, without those experiences, the conclusion or Tabletop called “I always do it wrong” wouldn’t exist.